lisa26757695/fingerprinting_intro/README.md

 ## JavaScript
 ![JavaScript Distribution](js.png)

-The plot above shows a great difference bewteeen the number of JavaScript API calls made in vanilla mode and ad-blocking mode.
+The plot above shows a great difference bewteen the number of JavaScript API calls made in vanilla mode and ad-blocking mode.
 Most of the time, the number of third-party JavaScript API calls made without ad-blocker is greater or equal to that with ad-blocker.
-Only a few websites got more JavaScript API calls made by third-party domains than that by using the ad-blocker.
+Only a few websites made more third-party JavaScript API calls by using the ad-blocker.

 #### Top 10 third-party domains that are making JavaScript API calls